Stop Line 3 protests: Funding of police activities

 The Northern Lights Task Force, an interagency law enforcement coalition, was established following state approval of the Line 3 expansion.
 The task force is funded by Enbridge and includes multiple law enforcement agencies, including Sheriff's departments from counties along the route of the pipeline.
 Enbridge established an escrow account in May 2020 that allows law enforcement agencies to draw funds for policing costs related to the pipeline.
-As of March 2022, the escrow account has dispensed over $7.7 million dollars to Minnesota law enforcement agencies, including $2.2 million to Minnesota's Department of Natural Resources.
+As of March 2022, the escrow account has dispensed over $7.7 million to Minnesota law enforcement agencies, including $2.2 million to Minnesota's Department of Natural Resources.
 The Cass County Sheriff's Office alone drew over $327,000 of funding for policing costs by April 2021.
 Center for Protest Law and Litigation lawyer Mara Verheyden-Hilliard criticized the account, saying it incentivizes law enforcement "to take action against peaceful opponents of the pipeline".
 Protesters have reported aerial surveillance by drones and being tailed by law enforcement in vehicles.
 Prior to booking arrestees, Hubbard County Sheriff Cory Aukes handcuffs people inside of dog kennel-like cages in his facility's garage bays.

 Law enforcement personnel prepared for demonstrations for months.
 Officers from 12 counties converged at Camp Ripley in September 2020 for a 12-hour training scenario called Operation River Crossing.
 Following the final approval of the pipeline in November 2020, the task force established the Northeast Emergency Operations Center, a regional headquarters for law enforcement response.
 From the beginning of construction in December 2020 until June 2021, the task force made over 70 arrests.

 Aitkin County Sheriff Daniel Guida and county officials have monitored the social media posts of Stop Line 3 protesters.
 Guida has posted tables of protest events on Facebook, including details of several pipeline protests with locations, their hosts, and estimates of the number of attendees.